The Coat of Arms that Never Existed

 In the early Nineties Franco and Mario analysed historic documents and found a description of the first Coat of Arms of the Venetian Baseggios, used until 1204 AD, when it was replaced by the Golden Bones version.

 In the process they made two mistakes.
-"Banda" was translated as "ring" and they also got the tincture (the heraldic color) wrong, Argent (silver) instead of gules (red).
+"Banda" was translated as "ring" and they also got the tincture (the heraldic color) wrong, argent (silver) instead of gules (red).

 Based on this information Mario designed a very simple representation of the Coat of Arms (see above).
 This image was posted on our website for several years as being the original Coat of Arms of the oldest known Venetian branch of the family.
 Its name was "Silver Ring".